Partners (degree awarding institutions)

 The Berlin School of Economics and Law (HWR) is comprised of 14 Research Centres and Institutes and 5 Faculties offering courses in private and public sector business administration, economics and administration, and as well as law and security management.
 Over 11000 students are enrolled in bachelor’s and master’s programmes.
 HWR is ranked highly in national rankings, and is involved in applied research projects in business, economics and social sciences, administration, engineering and law.
 Commitment to an interdisciplinary approach supports cross-departmental cooperation for the achievement of joint research goals.
 HWR is international in its approach and has over 170 active partnerships with other HEI on nearly every continent.
 More than half of the 40 students enrolled in the Master’s programme International Economics are from outside the EU and are among the best students from around the world.
 HWR will bring to the EPOG+ its expertise on the link between growth and income distribution, international economics, finance and development, international economic policies and governance.

 The Vienna University of Economics and Business (WU) is the EU’s largest educational institution for business and economics, business law, and social sciences.
-It is ranked 51-100 in QS World University Ranking by Subject in Business & Management.
+It is ranked 51–100 in QS World University Ranking by Subject in Business & Management.
 WU’s triple accreditation by EQUIS, AACSB, and AMBA – the three foremost international accreditations for business and economics universities – is a testimonial of WU’s high quality standards.
 WU’s researchers work on important economic, socioeconomic, ecological, and cultural questions.
 WU subscribes to an impact-oriented research culture, as expressed in its mission statement, which emphasizes future-oriented and sustainable thinking and acting responsibly to help find solutions to today’s economic, social, and ecological problems.
-The Economics department is highly pluralistic.
+The Department of Socio-Economics is highly pluralistic.
 WU brings to EPOG+ its skills in the economics and interdisciplinary perspectives on the ecological transition.